Dodgers Vs. Diamondbacks Prediction, Odds, Pick, How To Watch

 Final Dodgers-Diamondbacks Prediction & Pick

-The Dodgers are the better team, but the D-Backs are going to emerge from their slump at some point.
-Stay away from this one.
+The Dodgers are the better team, but the D-Backs are in must-win mode.
+Stay away from this game, even though the Dodgers are hot and the D-Backs are not.

 Final Dodgers-Diamondbacks Prediction & Pick: Dodgers -1.5